apotonick/nit/README.md

 Indexes per default are characters on the right-hand side of the filename.
 This can be configured, in case you prefer digits.
 You can also have the indexes prepended to the filename.

-However, scientific studies with `nit` over the last 18 years have proven that characters instead of digits are faster to reach when typing.
-Also, indexes _appended_ to the filename make them easier to read when deciding what to commit.

 ## Commit

 To commit files, you no longer use the filename but their indexes.